linked in pixel Mindfulness for Parents: How to Cope with Stress | To Your Health by Ochsner

 Guided mindfulness activities can be found online or on apps.
 Relaxation apps are great options to help guide you in your deep breathing and other mindfulness strategies.
 Apps like Headspace, Smiling Mind, iMindfulness and Mindfulness Daily are evidence-based apps that can be helpful to you on your mindfulness journey.
 Other apps like Stop-Breathe-and-Think, Calm and Insight Meditation Timer are great choices, too.
 Apps specifically focused on mindfulness for anxiety include MindShift and Unwinding Anxiety.

 Remember that it is okay if you haven't been caring for yourself as well as you know you can or had the ability to be as present as you would like.
 Getting upset and talking negatively to ourselves only hurts us more.
-You are here and doing well, be kind to yourself and do what you can by setting an attainable priority.
+You are here, be kind to yourself and do what you can by setting an attainable priority.

 For five steps to reduce anxiety, please follow along with our guided meditation below.